 Dressing baby for changing seasons

-When it comes to dressing your baby, the most difficult season to figure out - and the one of most concern to many parents - is summer.
+When it comes to dressing a baby, the most difficult season to figure out - and the one of most concern to many parents - is summer.

-When it comes to dressing your baby, the most difficult season to figure out - and the one of most concern to many parents - is summer.
-If you overdress your baby, he can develop a heat rash.
+When it comes to dressing baby for weather, the most difficult season to figure out - and the one of most concern to many parents - is summer.
+If you overdress a baby, he can develop a heat rash.
 If you underdress him, his body could overreact to hot conditions and he could get sunburned or have heat stroke.
 In the summer months, make sure your baby isn’t overheated as this has been linked to death because babies sleep more deeply when they’re hot.
 Watch for overheating, but also remember to bring a blanket with you wherever you go so you can cover baby if it is chilly – especially in air conditioning!

 To keep your little one stays cool and comfy during the summer months…